Song for Astrid (2024)

 Song for Soprano and Piano

-Inspired by J. S. Bach, who used the letters of his own name as pitch, the song was composed with A Flat (As in German) and D from my daughter’s name Astrid as the main pitch material.
+Inspired by J. S. Bach, who used the letters of his own name as pitch, the song was composed using A flat and D from my daughter’s name Astrid as the main pitch material.
 It’s probably not a lullaby in the traditional sense, but the recited word was considered a meditation leading to silence and nothingness, Eiapopeia, Heiapopeia……

 for improvised Piano and Electronics

 The piece focuses on how an unborn child responds to the sound of music.
-Especially when it hears a lullaby – sung by the expectant mother, the sounds are close to its body, gentle and familiar.
-If 9:30 pm is considered as a time point, the whole piece would be a magnifying glass.
-What an unborn child heard in one minute is extended in the piece to about 40 minutes.
-The space in which the unborn perceives sounds is tightly compressed.
-Through the protective layers of the womb, music reaches the unborn’s ear filtered and transformed.
+In particular, when it hears a lullaby – sung by the expectant mother – the sounds are close to its body, gentle and familiar.
+If we consider 9.30 p.m. as a point in time, the whole piece can be seen as a magnifying glass.
+What an unborn child heard in one minute is extended to 40 minutes in the piece.
+The space in which the unborn child perceives sound is highly compressed.
+Through the protective layers of the womb, music reaches the ear of the unborn, filtered and transformed.
 What did it actually hear and how did it feel in time?
-How does his brain process these sounds?
+How does its brain process these sounds?

-A fetus lives a secret life and communicates its emotions with the mother-to-be in subtle ways.
-The mother can understand her emotions to a certain extent, but many aspects of the communication remain a mystery.
-Like a scientist trying to understand nature, the mother can observe and experiment but ultimately has to accept that there are some things she might never know.
+An unborn child leads a secret life and communicates its emotions to the mother-to-be in subtle ways.
+The mother can understand her emotions to some extent, but many aspects of the communication remain a mystery.
+Like a scientist trying to understand nature, the mother can observe and experiment, but ultimately has to accept that there are some things she may never know.

-This piece is a musical reflection on how a fetus creates memories and how its memory functions in general.
+This piece is a musical reflection on how an unborn child creates memories and how its memory works in general.
 In the music, different types of musical fragments are linked, stacked, spliced and assembled.
-The connections between the fragments resemble the connections between ideas in a conversation.
+The connections between the fragments are similar to the connections between ideas in a conversation.

-I also want to highlight how memory is selective: in order to remember something, we need to forget something else.
-Below the musical surface, some space is left for the imagination and we can musically reflect on that which was lost when experiences were selected, discarded, compressed and unremembered in the life of a fetus.
-Nevertheless, the forgotten experiences and emotions still coexist with the selected memories, indirectly shaping the future life of the fetus.
+The piece also highlights the selective nature of memory: in order to remember something, we have to forget something else.
+Beneath the musical surface there is some space left for the imagination and we can musically reflect on what was lost when experiences in the life of an unborn child were selected, discarded, compressed and not remembered.
+Nevertheless, the forgotten experiences and emotions still coexist with the selected memories and indirectly shape its future life.

 for Organ Solo and Electronics

-Prenatal studies have shown that when a pregnant mother is sleeping, the fetus will adapt and very likely sleep at the same time.
-If the mother is dreaming, her emotional changes will often be perceived by the fetus.
-The mother’s mind will be present in the fetus’s thoughts.
-A fetus is not only a partial copy of the mother’s body but also a copy of her character and life pattern/habits.
-The mother’s emotions will to some extent shape the fetus’s personality.
+Prenatal studies have shown that when a pregnant mother sleeps, the unborn child adapts and is likely to sleep at the same time.
+If the mother is dreaming, her emotional changes will often be perceived by the unborn child.
+The mother’s mind will be present in the unborn child’s thoughts.
+A child is not only a partial copy of the mother’s body, but also a copy of her character and lifestyle.
+The mother’s emotions will to some extent shape its personality.

-The text “The Butterfly Dream” from the second chapter “On the Equality of Things” in the book “Zhuangzi”, which is written by the Chinese Taoist philosopher Zhuangzi (369-286 BC), is recited and forms the basis of the electronic part, in which a recorded recitation of the poem is transformed into a stream of unfamiliar syllables.
+The text “The Butterfly Dream” from the second chapter “On the Equality of Things” of the book “Zhuangzi”, written by the Chinese Taoist philosopher Zhuangzi (369-286 BC), is recited and forms the basis of the electronic part, in which a recorded recitation of the poem is transformed into a stream of unfamiliar syllables.

 13:24 – 13:37 (2020)